Robert Frost - Two roads diverged in a wood

 Every design in this story is printed on demand and shipped worldwide by Redbubble.

-Poetry too often lives only inside the unit where it's taught and then disappears.
-Putting it on the wall keeps it present all year.
+Poetry too often lives only inside the brief unit where it is taught and then vanishes for the rest of the year.
+Putting it on the wall keeps it present all year long, woven into the ordinary background of the room.
 A small gallery of literary prints — Frost alongside Emerson's beloved lines on what it means to succeed — turns a classroom or study into a space where great words are simply part of the air students breathe.

 Shop the poster →